 Sadly Julie passed away in March 2015 after having lived with cancer for five years.
 Keith described how Julie had been a mental health social worker by profession and was also an extremely talented and creative person, writing period novels in her spare time as well as sewing beautiful historical-attired cloth dolls as gifts; one of these has even found a home in our Exhibition at the Jane Austen Centre, a place that Julie loved and visited many times in her visits to Bath.

 Keith generously offered for this magnificent work to be displayed at the Centre so that it might ‘inform, educate and entertain’ as is our mission statement and was also Julie’s passion.
+Recently, online pharmacies are becoming more and more popular due to the many advantages they have over purchasing a medication over-the-counter.
+Although there are many ways to buy erectionpills-uk.com/buy-viagra/ online, it makes it harder to find an honest and responsible seller.
 Unfortunately, we were unable to give a home to her beautiful Jane Austen Dolls house but we hope that in sharing this story we can echo Keith’s wish that it serves as an example of ‘what an ordinary person with a passion can design and create as part of their love of all things Austen’.

 Please visit www.juliemountford.org to learn more about the Julie Montford Dawson Foundation.